 If you have a large house, then you would see the need for a robot vacuum that is able to create a floor plan that it uses to find its way around.
 Also, one that can recharge and resume cleaning as many times as necessary.
-If you do not mind paying at least $530 more for the Botvac D7, not only do you get a more efficient cleaner but also a range of additional features, such as the laser mapping and Wi-Fi connectivity.
+If you do not mind paying a bigger price for the Botvac D7, not only do you get a more efficient cleaner but also a range of additional features, such as the laser mapping and Wi-Fi connectivity.
 Not to mention the convenience of being able to operate and control by using voice commands, Facebook chatbots, and IFTTT recipes.

 Patrick Sinclair is a geek; make no mistake about that.
 He runs All Home Robotics in his spare time so he doesn’t have to think about his depressing cubicle and it gives him an excuse to buy expensive gadgets to review!